In this Article

 - If you want to keep the bars chewy, you may bake them for a shorter period.

 4. Banana and Oats Recipe

-- Cook ¼ cup of oats in 1 cup of water until they are cooked and you’ve achieved the desired consistency.
+- Cook the oats in a cup of water till they are soft.

 - Serve when cooled.

-Oatmeal for babies is a great supplement once they are ready to try solid foods.
-Remember to introduce new foods to your baby gradually and after proper consultation with your paediatrician.
-As much as possible, try providing organic food items to your baby for the best benefits.
+Oatmeal for babiesis a great supplement once they are ready to try solid foods.
+Remember to introduce new foods to your baby gradually and after proper consultation with a paediatrician.
+As much as possible, try providing organic food items to your baby for best benefits.